vmware/terraform-provider-vmc/docs/test.md

 ## Configuring Environment Variables

-Set required environment variables based based on your infrastructure settings.
+Set required environment variables based on your infrastructure settings.

 ```sh
 $ # clientId and client secret of the test OAuth2.0 app attached to the test organization with at least